 - numerous challenging demos to run against CoCoVGA

 - application of rock-star hardware skills to board design and production

 - application and game software to take advantage of enhanced modes including VG6 (16-color 128x96) and W64 (64-column text mode)

 - general guidance, tips, and intelligent questions

-- application of his amazing NitrOS-9 knowledge and awesome programming skills to enable 64-column text mode in NitrOS-9 Level 1
+- application of their amazing NitrOS-9 knowledge, awesome programming skills, and rigorous testing abilities to enable 64-column text mode in NitrOS-9 Level 1

 - to David Linsley for: